Networking for staff development

 Guide

 Networking can provide a number of benefits to businesses.
-Networking involves meeting, getting to know and interacting with people who share similar interests, who can assist you and that you can help in return.
+Networking involves meeting, getting to know, and interacting with people who share similar interests, who can assist you, and whom you can help in return.
 Networking becomes really effective when strong long-term relationships are built through trust and mutual respect.

 Benefits of networking